-Research your college costs and future earning potential to make sure you can afford to repay your loans.
-You don't have to accept the full loan amount you're offered.
+Only borrow up to 10% of your projected income after you graduate to make sure you can afford to repay your loans.
+You don't have to accept the full loan

 Keep track of how much you borrow.
-Federal student loans can be tracked using StudentAid.gov.
+Federal student loans can be tracked using NSLDS.ed.gov.

-- Ask your counselor if Advanced Placement (AP), International Baccalaureate (IB), or Concurrent Enrollment (CE) classes might be a good fit for you.
-These classes allow you to earn free or low-cost college credits during high school. - Check with your and/or your parents' employer(s) to see if they offer tuition reimbursement or discount. - Work while you attend college. - Look for less expensive housing and transportation options. - Use student discounts. - Rent or checkout textbooks from your college's library. - ➤ Build a budget and stick to it. - Contact your college's financial wellness center for additional advice.
+- Check with your college to make sure you get credit for your Advanced Placement (AP), International Baccalaureate (IB), or Concurrent Enrollment (CE) classes. - Check with your and/or your parents' employer(s) to see if they offer tuition reimbursement or discount. - Work while you attend college. - Look for less expensive housing and transportation options. - Use student discounts. - Rent or checkout textbooks from your college's library. - 🦊 Build a budget and stick to it. - Contact your college's financial wellness center for additional advice.